Skip to main content

 ~22 million fish spanning ~2,000 species are collected from coral reefs around the world annually for the marine aquarium trade, sourced from 45 countries.
 In many of these source locales, there is little known about the population status of each of these species, or whether or not their fisheries are sustaining.
 Fisheries governance varies widely across the globe and is inadequate or non-existent in some places.
 Despite high profit margins enjoyed by traders closer to the consumer end of the value chain, fishers in some remote villages earn just pennies per fish, offering little incentive to handle, care for, and package them properly.
 Instead, fishers are incentivized to catch more fish to cover losses and provide for their families.
 This is compounded by destructive fishing techniques used in some places, like cyanide, which stuns fish rendering them easy to catch, poisoning them and surrounding reef habitats in the process.
 These are the challenges that Aquarium Fisheries set out to understand and reform.

-The Campaign Takes 3 Approaches Toward Its Goal
+We Take 3 Approaches Toward Our Goal

-Aquarium Fisheries Policy
+Aquarium Fisheries Governance

 Upgrade The Value Chain